-- 1. The Association will endeavour to have representatives on the provincial bargaining team who have experience in labour relations negotiations. - 2.
-Representatives of boards of education on the provincial bargaining committee will utilize an effective strategy for encouraging and gathering input from boards of education in approaching the collective bargaining process, and communication with boards of education during collective bargaining, in order to provide adequate representation of board interests. - 3.
+- C. In working according to these principles, the Association undertakes in particular that: - 1.
+The Association will endeavour to have representatives on the provincial bargaining team who have experience in labour relations negotiations. - 2.
+Representatives of boards of education on the provincial bargaining committee will utilize an effective strategy for engaging and gathering input from boards of education in approaching the collective bargaining process, and communication with boards of education during collective bargaining, in order to provide adequate representation of board interests. - 3.
 The Association's staff is available to support boards of education in their collective bargaining processes. - 4.
 The Association will advocate for boards of education to be fully consulted by the Province and that the Province be transparent regarding local agreements. - 5.
-The Association will advocate to ensure that the boards of education's representatives on the provincial bargaining committee are an effective voice on that committee.
+The Association will advocate to ensure that the representatives of boards of education on the provincial bargaining committee are an effective voice on that committee.